top of page

 • Aggressive or distressing speech

 Talk openly about what is not acceptable and what to do if it happens.
+Equip your child with the tools to handle uncomfortable situations.

 If something worrying happens: